 This particular model is 8x power magnification but they are available from 8X25 all the way to 12X56, so you have a wide range to choose from.

-With quality construction at a bargain price the Celestron Nature DX’s are the best lightweight binoculars.
+With quality construction at a bargain price the Celestron Nature DX’s are the best pocket binoculars.

 The Polaris Spectator Pro’s are another good choice for a budget priced pair of compact binoculars.
 With features found in binoculars costing $1,000 or more we have BaK-4 roof prism optics with fully coated optics for glare free viewing.